 Interesting, unlike at Charleston, West Virginia, there seemed to be more confusion at the Charlotte terminal in servicing the bus.
 Several people hovered around the bus.
-One person did seem to be in charge, however, appearing to direct the others as to what should be done.
-The servicing finally completed, the bus was on the road again to Columbia, about 90 minutes away, making one stop in Rock Hill, South Carolina.
+One person did seem to be in charge, however, appearing to direct the others of their duties.
+The servicing finally completed, the coach was on the road again to Columbia, about 90 minutes away, making one stop in Rock Hill, South Carolina.

 On that, my last leg of the trip, we had our fourth driver.
-Yet, in departing Charlotte I thought it strange: the bus arrived in Charlotte in time, one would think, for it to depart on schedule, 6:15 a.m.
+In departing Charlotte, however, I thought it strange: the bus arrived in Charlotte in time, one would think, for it to leave on schedule, 6:15 a.m.
 But, still, it left Charlotte about 40 minutes late.
-Hence, I arrived in Columbia 40 minutes late as well.
+Hence, I arrived in Columbia 40 minutes behind as well.

-Maybe I missed my “calling”.
+Maybe I missed my "calling."
 Perhaps I should have been a traveler.
-Certainly, it’s an interesting way to meet people—to hear their story, to share mine.
+Indeed, it's an enjoyable way to meet people—to hear their story, to share mine.

 Hm-m, considering it all, I have come to realize I am a traveler, trekking about this temporal earthly homeland.
-And continuing on, journeying this vale below, I’ve a fifth driver.
-Yet, in reality He is my first (and only) “driver.”
+And continuing, journeying this vale below, I have a fifth driver.
+In reality, however, He is my first (and only) "driver."
 He is Jesus, my Pilot—my Commander.

-Riding with Him it is indeed always a comfort, under His protective care.
-Even at times, as sheep does, I too, need a poke from His correcting rod, to keep me on that straight path of His direction.
+Riding with Him is indeed always a comfort, under His protective care.
+Even at times, as sheep do, I too, need a poke from His correcting rod, to keep me on that straight path of His direction.

 As I journey on through this present time, I pray I will always revere Christ as Lord, prepared, ready to speak as the Spirit so instructs me to share from His Word to others, what to say, yet doing so with gentleness and respect.